 With the inclusion of some of the items above, you will vastly reduce the chances of shredded furniture, but how do you keep the rest of your property unmarred?
 Well, honestly, you can't entirely.
 But you can include a few basic things.
 For instance, to reduce your collection of cat fuzz, you could try slip covers to protect your softer furniture.
 To keep your carpets safe, try putting down large area rugs.
 Double check that any shelving around the room is well-secured - tighten screws, make sure that no snaggable nails are hanging out, etc.

 Let's face it... cats are basically bad little kids.
-They look for just about any opportunity to hurt themselves.
+They look for just about any opportunity to hurt themselves and wreck up the place.
 Knowing how to cat-proof a room is kind of a big deal, as it can not only reduce the risk of injury to your kitty, it can also keep your home looking its best.
 Of course, having a cat around certainly makes any home look better!